 Bologna is one of my favourite cities in Italy.
 Mostly because I met Andrea from Taste Bologna here and he showed me the best things to do in Bologna.

-Lot of people don't consider the city because they are so busy with Rome, Florence and Venice.
+A lot of people don't consider the city because they are so busy with Rome, Florence and Venice.
 But Bologna is sure a city for food lovers.
-It’s the largest city in the Emilia Romagna region, one of the most best food regions in the world producing products like Parmigiano-Reggiano, Modena balsamic vinegar, prosciutto.
+It’s the largest city in the Emilia Romagna region, one of the best food regions in the world producing products like Parmigiano-Reggiano, Modena balsamic vinegar, and prosciutto.

 The culinary city Bologna is one of the most favourite cities in Italy.

 Bologna is also a university town. it houses the world’s oldest university and is considered one of the most beautiful cities in Italy.
 Today it has the energy and relaxed nightlife of a university town with so many inexpensive things to do in Bologna.
 Yet as it’s not as high on the radar for first-time travellers to Italy, you won’t have any of the crowds.

 If you need just one reason to visit Bologna it is for its nickname " La Grassa " who doesn’t want to visit a city called The Fat....

 Bologna is also known as La Rossa or the red, for its terra cotta and famous Italian rooftops, it’s a medieval city so you will find beautiful cathedrals and historic buildings but it’s also a left-leaning progressive city with modern art exhibits.
 Bologna has no shortage of culture it has a lot of things and places to offer.

 Asinelli Tower is the city’s largest tower and you can climb to the top to get a great view.
 It slightly leans and is actually taller than the Leaning Tower of Pisa, and the 498 steps to the top will surely work off the extra pasta calories.